mugpeng/OmicsPharDB/readme.md

+# OmicsPharDB
+A database that includes the largest published studies investigating the cancer cell lines to chemical compound treatment, and the association between drug sensitivity and multi-omics.

 # Contact with me

 Feel free to talk with me if you find any bugs or have any suggestions. :)